 With scenery more dramatic than a Kardashian family dinner and as rugged as Chuck Norris’ jaw line, the Blue Mountains National Park is an incredible sight to behold.
 Here’s our top five Blue Mountains adventures to add to your bucket list.

-#1 Canyoning at Empress Canyon
+1. Canyoning At Empress Canyon

-Empress Canyon – with it’s 30m waterfall abseil at the end – is a perfect place to start for beginners.
-Please note that canyoning is a high risk activity, so if you’re new to it contact the crew at BMAC who will tailor something special for your group – the instructors have conquered more canyons than we’ve had hot dinners, so you know you’re in safe, albeit calloused hands.
+Empress Canyon – with its 30m waterfall abseil at the end – is a perfect place to start for beginners.
+Please note that canyoning is a high risk activity, so if you’re new to it contact the crew at BMAC who will tailor something special for your group – the instructors have conquered more canyons than we’ve had hot dinners, so you know you’re in safe, albeit calloused, hands.

 Both are quite easily accessible; the quiet track off Carleton Road providing the jaw-dropping views of the Three Sisters.
 There’s an easy 1.5km circular route joining the two swimming spots together with the Gordon Falls Picnic Area but the track opens up a world of possibilities for more adventurous hikers as it connects with several trails that cover a large area of the Blue Mountains.

-#3 Mountain Biking the Oaks Trail
+3. Mountain Biking The Oaks Trail

-This 28km track connecting Woodford and Glenbrook is favourite among people with a hankering for an adrenaline injection.
-Suitable for novice-level riders, the fire trail weaves through towering forest and along scenic plateaus with views across the Lower Blue Mountains valleys.
+This 28km track connecting Woodford and Glenbrook is a favourite among people with a hankering for an adrenaline injection.
+Suitable for novice-level riders, the fire trail weaves through the towering forest and along scenic plateaus with views across the Lower Blue Mountains valleys.

 It’s also easily accessible from Sydney: catch the train from Central to Woodford (1.5hrs, $5), hire a bike from Blue Mountains Bikes if you don’t own one ($69), lunch and a beer in Glenbrook ($20), train from Glenbrook to Central ($5).
 Arguably the best $100 you’ll spend this year.

-#4 Liloing down The Colo River
+4. Liloing Down The Colo River

-Not for the fainthearted, liloing (paddling water on an air mattress) is world away from an inflatable dolphin in your local swimming pool.
+Not for the fainthearted, liloing (paddling water on an air mattress) is a world away from an inflatable dolphin in your local swimming pool.
 Essentially it involves carrying your essentials in a waterproof bag and following the course of a river from A to B (which can be as near or as far as you desire).
 In terms of the Colo River, car-pooling is best for the overnight adventure.
 Leave one car at the end of Bob Turners Track, and take another car to the starting point at the end of Grassy Hill Fire Trail (Canoe Creek Track).

 In all seriousness, this one is riddled with potential risks at certain times of the year, so ensure you’re prepared!
 If an overnight trip is a little intimidating, then find your ‘river-legs’ on a more gentle stretch of water first.

-#5 Caving in Jenolan Caves
+5. Caving In Jenolan Caves

 This is the perfect pint sized microadventure where for a few hours you can be guided on a fun, safe but slightly claustrophobic version of underground yoga.

-The underground wonderland of the Jenolan Caves is an intricate labyrinth of tunnels, caverns and crevices; it’s mesmeric limestone stalagmites, stalactites and crystal formations have been formed over millions of years leaving caves that are like a living fossil documenting the eons but still changing, growing, forming and crumbling today.
+The underground wonderland of the Jenolan Caves is an intricate labyrinth of tunnels, caverns and crevices; it’s mesmeric limestone stalagmites, stalactites and crystal formations have been formed over millions of years leaving caves that are like a living fossil, documenting the eons but still changing, growing, forming and crumbling today.